GerardinClement/GerardinClement/README.md

-👋 Hi, I’m Clément Gerardin — a passionate backend developer with a strong foundation in Python and web technologies.
+👋 Hi, I’m Clément Gerardin — a passionate web developer with a strong foundation in web technologies.

 🎓 I started coding 4 years ago as a self-taught developer, then completed the Web Developer diploma at OpenClassrooms, followed by the core curriculum at 42.